 For a thicker multipass weld with an open root, a downhill root pass is popular and practical.
 It’s easier and much faster than going uphill.
 The bead will have a flat surface that makes the next pass easier.

-This way, you will have better puddle control, avoid the lack of fusion issues of thicker metals, and fill the joint with a few additional passes.
+This way, you will have better puddle control, avoid the lack of fusion issues, and fill the joint with a few additional passes.

 As an example, to weld a 3/8″ thick metal downhill with an open root you need:

 - A 5/32″ root gap without a root face.